elcodi/elcodi/src/Elcodi/Component/Attribute/README.md

 This component aims to provide a simple attributes system to add particularities to any item.

-You can see this bundle working on [Bamboo] to manage the product attributes like color or sizes.
+You can see this component working on [Bamboo] to manage the product attributes like color or sizes.

 # Installation